MAYZGitHub/mayz-toc/README.md

 - Token specifics: Includes details about the policy ID and token name of the backed tokens.
 - Transaction data: Stores other relevant transaction-related information.

+## Smart Contract Architecture
+The current architecture overview includes:
+1. Token Locking Contract: Allows users to lock fungible tokens.
+2. NFT Minting Contract: Mints NFTs representing locked tokens.
+3. Redemption Contract: Handles the exchange of NFTs back to fungible tokens.

+**Note for Cardano Catalyst Reviewer**: Detailed architecture, including specific contract functions, parameters, redeemers, and datums, will be provided in Milestone 2.

+### Error Handling and Security
+- Token Redemption: The Plutus validator script will include a check to ensure that the specific OTC NFT is burned in the same transaction that attempts to retrieve the underlying tokens.
+This ensures that only the current holder of the OTC NFT can redeem the locked tokens.
+- Unauthorized Access Prevention: For creators retrieving their tokens (in case no one has traded the OTC NFT), the Plutus validator will compare the transaction's signature with the signature stored in the datum.
+This ensures that only the original creator can reclaim their tokens if the OTC NFT hasn't been traded.

+These validation mechanisms based on Cardano's deterministic nature and Plutus' ability to access transaction details and datum information, providing a secure and trustless redemption process.

+### Interaction with Existing MAYZ Smart Contracts
+The OTC smart contracts operate independently of existing MAYZ contracts.
+The only interaction is the use of MAYZ tokens for creating OTC tokens, which are minted using separate MAYZ minting contracts.

+## Transition Plan: Individual to Institutional Approach
+This is our vision for potential future expansion:

+1. Coexistence: Individual and institutional approaches may coexist, catering to different user needs.
+2. Separate Deployment: Institutional contracts will be deployed separately, not replacing individual contracts.
+3. Continuity: Existing individual OTC tokens will remain valid and functional.
+4. Unified Interface: We plan to develop a single entry point listing both individual and institutional OTC options.
+5. Incentivization: Based on market dynamics, we may introduce incentives to encourage the use of institutional OTCs if deemed beneficial.

+This flexible approach allows us to adapt to market needs while ensuring continuity for early adopters.

+## External Interactions
+While the OTC smart contracts don't directly depend on oracles or external systems, their utility is realized through interaction with:
+1. NFT Marketplaces: For trading OTC tokens.
+2. Exchange Platforms: For utilizing OTC tokens in various trading scenarios.

+These interactions are facilitated by the standard Cardano token protocols, ensuring broad compatibility.

 ## Use Cases and Benefits
 - **Institutional Investors**: Facilitates large-scale transactions without impacting market prices, offering a more predictable trading environment.
 - **New Projects**: Provides a way to raise funds and manage liquidity without the high costs and risks associated with traditional liquidity provision methods.